The most significant difference between ghee and butter is that ghee is 100% pure butterfat.

 Smoke Point

-Lactose is a dairy sugar, and it exists in foods like milk, cheese, and butter.
+Lactose is a dairy sugar found in foods like milk, cheese, and butter.

-Although butter only has a minimal amount of lactose compared to milk, it is enough to cause symptoms.
+Although butter only has a minimal amount of lactose compared to milk, it could potentially contain enough lactose to trigger symptoms in highly sensitive individuals.

 Storage

-One clear advantage that ghee has relates to storage.
+One advantage that ghee has over butter relates to storage.

-Ideally, butter should be kept in the refrigerator as it can only last a few weeks at room temperature.
+Ideally, butter should be kept in the refrigerator as it typically lasts only a few weeks at room temperature.

-However, as ghee no longer contains water or milk solids, it is much more shelf-stable.
+However, as ghee no longer contains water or milk solids, it is much more shelf-stable and less prone to spoilage.

 Price